Asferali8384/tenTwenty/README.md

 🔌 API Testing

-Use Postman to test API endpoints:
+- Use Postman to test API endpoints
-🔗 Postman Workspace Link
+- 🔗 Postman Workspace Link

 🚀 Hosting

-App is live on Vercel:
+- App is live on Vercel
-🔗 Live App
+- 🔗 Live App

 📝 Final Note

-Every detail in this document and on my resume reflects real experiences and work.
+- Every detail in this document and on my resume reflects real experiences and work.
 If this aligns with your expectations, I’d be happy to have a detailed conversation soon.